 In 2006 Kawasaki released the Kawasaki KLX250S.
 (The KLX series had begun in 1979 with the KLX250A).
 It was aggressively styled along the lines of the KX250 motocrosser.
 It featured a lightweight 250cc liquid-cooled four-stroke DOHC four-valve engine with electric start.

 Riders using the bike for long trips appreciated the gear-driven engine balancer, which helped eliminate engine vibration and improve rider comfort.

 A 34mm Keihin carburetor equipped with a ‘Throttle Position Sensor’ delivered the optimum fuel required which contributed to improved power and fuel consumption.

 It was equipped with Uni-Trak rear suspension inverted forks, and disc brakes front and rear.
-In 2009 Kawasaki released their Supermoto inspired KLX250SF.
+In 2009 Kawasaki released its Supermoto inspired KLX250SF.

 The KLX is suited to riders of all levels and equally at home on the road and on the trails.
 The low seat height made it accessible to riders of all ages and heights.
 The popular KLX series continues today.

 The 2019 Kawasaki KX450 has been completely redesigned from the ground up.
 It has been two years in the making.
 They have dropped the ‘F’ from the title, as by now everyone knows it is a four-stroke.
 The motor, frame, suspension, and bodywork are all new.